nicholasericksen/vcp-soil-study/README.md

 As discussed the nwf region has a high positive linear correlation amongst the Cu-Zn element pair in which no other region has a signigicantly strong correlation.
 The CW region has a uniquely high correlation between Titanium (Ti) and Nickel (Ni) at 0.93.
-Both the VH and TB regions have strong positive correlations to iron (Fe) and Cobalt (Co) although they do also have uniquely strong correlated pairs in Mn-Co at 0.91 for TB and AL-K at 0.92 for VH.
+Both the VH and TB regions have strong positive correlations to iron (Fe) and Cobalt (Co) although they also each have uniquely strong correlated pairs in Mn-Co at 0.91 for the Tibbetts brook floodplain forest and AL-K at 0.92 for the Vault Hill region.

 It would seem from even this preliminary analysis that uniquely strong positive correlation pairs between each region can be useful for classification of the respective regions.

 ### Principal Component Analysis
-Although there are many element pairs which show only slight to moderate correlation, it may still be useful to reduce the amount of redudant information stored in each variable by analyzing the amount of variance each element explains in the dataset.

 Principal Component Analysis (PCA) is a useful data reduction tool that creates orthogonal linear combinations of features to create new dimensions for the underlying dataset.
 This can be used to remove elements which are highly correlated and therefore provide redundant information to the dataset.
-This data reduction can be useful for visualizating underlying dataset relationships and provide performance improvements during future processing steps such as KMeans clustering.
+This data reduction can also be useful for visualizating underlying dataset relationships and provide performance improvements during future processing steps such as KMeans clustering.
 PCA can also provide insight into which feature groups are used to make up each new dimension.

-PCA uses eigen values and vectors etc....
+[3]

+Although there are many element pairs which show only slight to moderate correlation, it is still useful to reduce the amount of redudant information stored in each variable by analyzing the amount of variance each element explains in the dataset.

 The explained variance of each principal component that is created can be used to show the amount of dimensionality reduction that can be performed on the initial feature set.
-The overall goal is to use the minimum amount of pricipal components while maintaining a 90% explained variance on the data.
+The overall goal in PCA is to retain as much of the variance in the data as possible (>90%) using the least number of principal components.
+PCA has been used to previously analyze soil for identifying the pollution levels in soils [4], determining the background element for calculating the geoaccumulation index score of soils [5]+[6], and observing elements within soil compositions [3].

 Calulcating the Principal Components can be accomplished using the Python SciKit Learn Library

 ```